Comfort, Texas: Darmstadt Society of Forty

 Some of the early settlers in Comfort migrated from the collapsed Fisher–Miller Land Grant experimental colonies of the Darmstadt Society of Forty.

 Geography

 Comfort is bordered to the west by Kerr County.
-It is 18 mi southeast of Kerrville, 16 mi northwest of Boerne, and 48 mi northwest of Downtown San Antonio.
-The town is at the junction of Interstate 10 and U.S. Route 87.
+It is 18 mi southeast of Kerrville, 16 mi northwest of Boerne, and 48 mi northwest of San Antonio.
+The town is at the interchange of I-10 and US 87.

 According to the United States Census Bureau, the Comfort CDP has a total area of 8.4 km2, of which 0.02 km2, or 0.27%, are water.
 The community sits on the north side of Cypress Creek where it joins the Guadalupe River.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Comfort has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Demographics

+Comfort was first listed as a census designated place in the 1980 United States census.